A food allergy disrupts day-to-day life.

 But, it only takes one thought to start panicking and feeling symptoms.

 Why is my skin becoming itchy?

-Why is it getting harder to breathe?
+It’s getting harder to breathe…

 I examine every bodily process that takes place the moment food enters my mouth.

 I try to reassure myself that the symptoms are probably from anxiety, and not from the food.
 The panic just fools me and it’s the same experience every time.

 Food allergy OCD is just one of many kinds of OCD I suffer with.
 I cannot fix anyone else with OCD, but it’s good to know there are more of us out there.